Jefferies lifts Bristol-Myers Squibb Company [BMY] price estimate. Who else is bullish?

-Bristol-Myers Squibb Company [NYSE: BMY] gained 0.55% on the last trading session, reaching $69.69 price per share at the time.
+Bristol-Myers Squibb Company [NYSE: BMY] closed the trading session at $70.74 on 04/06/23.
+The day’s price range saw the stock hit a low of $69.60, while the highest price level was $71.065.
 The company report on March 31, 2023 that Bristol Myers Squibb Receives Positive CHMP Opinion for CAR T Cell Therapy Breyanzi (lisocabtagene maraleucel) for Relapsed or Refractory Large B-cell Lymphoma After One Prior Therapy.

 Sponsored